apache/camel-website/content/blog/2024/02/camel44-whatsnew/index.md

 ## Camel Kafka

-The Kafka component was improved to support batching.
-With the batching support it is now possible to consume and handle a set of
-Kafka consumer records as one exchange.
+The Kafka component was improved to support batching, which makes it possible to consume and handle a set of Kafka consumer records as one Camel `Exchange`.
 For greater flexibility, the Kafka component can support both automatic and manual commits.

 ## Spring and Spring Boot